(Updated 10. September 2022)

 The point I’m trying to make is this:

-Chainlink has a future, because without it mainstream adoption of blockchain technology and cryptocurrencies can never take place.
+Chainlink has a future; without it, mainstream adoption of blockchain technology and cryptocurrencies can never take place.

-Now, if that future is filled with crazy price explosions and massive gains for LINK holders is another question.
+Now, wether or not that future is filled with crazy price explosions and massive gains for LINK holders is another question.

 However, I think that the price of LINK will move in tangent with the increased adoption of the general cryptocurrency market.